codio-templates/processing-demo/.guides/content/Mutability-Lab-4-1023.md

 ball = new Ball(200, 200, 20);
 ```

-The window is 400 by 400, the middle would be position (200, 200).
+The window is 400 by 400, so the middle would be position (200, 200).
 Change the window dimensions to 500 by 500, and the ball is no longer in the middle.
 That is because the starting position is hard coded into the program.
 That is, the starting position is a fixed number that is independent of the window dimensions.
 A better way to create the animation is to make the starting position dependent upon the window.
 Processing has two variables that you do no need to declare: `width` and `height`.
-Divide these variables by 2 when instantiating the `Ball` object.
+These variables represent the width and height of the window.
+Divide them by 2 when instantiating the `Ball` object.
 The ball should always start in the middle of the window.

 ```java
 ball = new Ball(width / 2, height / 2, 20);